s0met1m3s/UdemyCppExercises/1_Basics/MathCalculator/Exercise.md

 std::cout << std::hex << std::uppercase << static_cast<std::uint32_t>(j) << std::dec;
 ```

-E.g. the decimal number 142 would be 8E in hexa-decimal.
+E.g. the decimal number 142 would be 8E in hexadecimal.

 To compute $2^i$ you can use:
 ```cpp